Gerard-Uzo/emzDBMS/README.md

 USER_PASSWORD_HASH=hashed_password
 ```

-## Development

-Project developed by Gerard Uzodinma as part of ICT Internship at Emzor Pharmaceutical Industries.

-## License

-© 2024 ICT Intern Project by Gerard Uzodinma.
-All Rights Reserved.

 ## Customization and Usage

 This project is open for customization and implementation in both personal and organizational settings.
 The system can be adapted to various use cases such as inventory management, goods tracking, or similar applications.
 The well-structured codebase allows for easy modifications while maintaining robust security practices.

+## Development Context

+This project was developed by Gerard Uzodinma as part of an ICT internship learning experience.
+While initially conceived during an internship at Emzor Pharmaceutical Industries, it has been generalized to serve as a template that any organization can adapt for their goods management needs.

+## License

+© 2024 ICT Intern Project by Gerard Uzodinma.
+All Rights Reserved.

 ## Security Note